Manuel Margot Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 3.92 team ERA that ranks ninth among all league pitching staffs.
+- The Yankees' 3.93 team ERA ranks ninth across all league pitching staffs.

-- Yankees pitchers combine to rank 19th in baseball in home runs given up (129 total, 1.2 per game).
+- Yankees pitchers combine to rank 20th in baseball in home runs allowed (131 total, 1.2 per game).

-- Rodon makes the start for the Yankees, his fifth of the season.
-He is 1-3 with a 5.75 ERA and 15 strikeouts in 20 1/3 innings pitched.
+- Cole will look to earn his 10th victory when he gets the start for the Yankees, his 23rd of the season.
+He is 9-2 with a 2.64 ERA and 149 strikeouts through 136 1/3 innings pitched.

-- His most recent appearance was on Wednesday against the New York Mets, when the lefty threw 5 2/3 innings, surrendering one earned run while allowing four hits.

-- In four games this season, the 30-year-old has a 5.75 ERA and 6.6 strikeouts per nine innings, while allowing a batting average of .211 to opposing hitters.
+- The right-hander last pitched on Friday against the Baltimore Orioles, when he tossed seven scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.